This Startup Allows You To Gauge Your Energy Level in Real-Time — It’s Over 9000!!!!

 We see drowsiness as a huge problem for not just students and office professionals but also truck and taxi drivers, security guards and machinery operators.
 We envision Vigo being built into other form factors and devices, from embedding into glasses to glasses clip-ons to helmets and safety goggles, depending on the industries we are targeting.

 Learning to delegate tasks to people who could perform them better was an important lesson.
 At Vigo I headed the technical development- from circuit design to soldering PCBs to writing firmware to app and web development.
 I quickly found that I could only handle so many tasks and we were slower at some of the tasks I wasn’t so skilled in.
 A huge lesson was learning to hire people to work for us- originally I didn’t like to hire because we were low on cash and I felt I could do things myself if I had enough time to figure them out.
 Then I learned that even though it cost a little more to hire someone, even though I could figure something out in three days if left to myself, for someone with experience it might take them just half a day to do it, and in the two and a half days I saved, I could produce so much more value in doing things I was good at than the cost of hiring someone to do it.
-So we gradually learned to hire and outsource and we became very efficient and quick at development.
+So we gradually learned to hire and outsourced manufacturing HR services and we became very efficient and quick at development.

 Check out Vigo’s Kickstarter here.